ibrahimpandor/aws-secure-static-site/README.md

 ---
 ## What I Built

 As a Economics student working towards my cloud certifications i wanted to get the grasp of using tools with hands on experience so, this is my first real AWS project.
-I wanted to go beyond tutorials and build something properly — secured from the ground up and deployed through Infrastructure as Code.
+I wanted to go beyond tutorials and build something properly — secured from the ground up and deployed through Infrastructure as Code. my key goal for this project was to understand the basics of AWS and terrafrom.

 Every resource in this project was created by Terraform. no buttons in the AWS console was clicked to build the infrastructure.